Following

 cited were calibration uncertainties, ambient interferences,

-is a need for additional field intercomparisons of the UV technique
+was a need for additional field intercomparisons of the UV technique

 with other ozone measurement techniques, particularly during